Routes into Teaching with FTA

 Length: One academic Year

 If an applicant's degree does not link closely to your chosen teaching subject, they may be required to take a Subject Knowledge Enhancement (SKE) course.
-If this is the case the university may require you to have an A-Level in that particular subject at Grade B or higher.
+If this is the case the provider may require you to have an A-Level in that particular subject at Grade B or higher.